MV Cape Taylor: Commercial service

 She was launched on 8 July 1977 and began service with DDG Hansa Line as MV Rabenfels.
 In 1981, the vessel was sold to Lykes Lines who operated her as MV Cygnus.
 There are also records of her being named MV ASL Cygnus (1992) and MV Thakwini (1993) or MV ASL Cygnus Thakwini.

 US Government service

 Cape Taylor was purchased by the US Government in 1992 and acquired on 15 March 1993.
 On 19 August 1994, she was transferred to MARAD and became part of the Ready Reserve Fleet.

 On 23 January 2003, Cape Taylor was activated and placed "In Service" from the Ready Reserve Force to haul military cargo to the Middle East in support of Operation Iraqi Freedom.
 On 6 June 2003, she was placed "Out of Service" and returned to her Ready Reserve Force lay berth in Houston on a four-day recall status.
 The Ship is Currently managed by Patriot Contract Services.

+On 4 July 2025, Cape Taylor was docked in the Boston Marine Industrial Park.
+Ship tracking sites indicate she has been in Boston since March.